ssbajracharya/AWS-SAA-C02-Course/README.md

 - 7 partitions maximum for each AZ
 - Instances can be placed into a specific partition, or AWS can pick.
 - This is not supported on dedicated hosts.
-- Great for HDFS, HBase, and Cassandra
+- Great for topology aware applications like: HDFS, HBase, and Cassandra
+- Contains the impact of failure to part of an application

 ### 1.8.7.
 EC2 Dedicated Hosts